loganmarchione/Firefox-tweaks/README.md

 I don't believe in changing "performance" settings.
 If they were beneficial, Firefox would ship them by default.
 Most of the time, they cause more harm than good.

 ## Update files via script
+First, create a new Firefox profile from _about:profiles_ using a unique string.
+For example, mine is "loganmarchione".
+Then, use either the Windows or Linux commands below to download my files to your machine.
+Change the _$string_ variable as needed.

 ### Windows (run via PowerShell)
 ```